 1. Choose What To Measure Carefully

-Sales dashboards are only helpful if you are intentional about what you want to measure.
+Sales dashboard metrics are only helpful if you are intentional about what you want to measure.
 Start by considering the KPIs that will help you accomplish your specific sales goals, and filter out everything else.
 Most people do well when they have three to five goals to measure at most, and you should reflect this focus in your sales dashboards order to be effective at driving performance.

 2. Keep Dashboards Simple

 Since dashboards are designed to provide a quick look at important information, focus on displaying only what you need to take action.
 When overwhelmed with too much information, people tend to tune out everything.
-Turn off extra widgets, and don’t be afraid to create separate dashboards to measure different KPIs in order to keep things simple.
+Turn off extra widgets, and don’t be afraid to create separate dashboards or other reports to measure different KPIs in order to keep things simple.

 3. Make Your Dashboard Your Homepage